My legacy: What will be left when I'm gone?

 an hour on those Sunday mornings when one does manage to attend a church service.

-faith (rather than something we always complain about because it doesn't "meet my needs.")
-To
+of faith (rather than something we always complain about because it doesn't "meet my

-many people, being a part of a church is an optional extra for the believer.
+needs.")
+To many people, being a part of a church is an optional extra for the believer.
 It's not.
-Scripture

-planet.
+our planet.
 The human tendency is to turn inward and become very ethnocentric.
-I hope part of my
+I hope

 - I hope people who cross paths with me would wind up living a more